-It is the policy of the Eastern West Virginia Community & Technical College Board of Governors, AR 5.17, to maintain a work and educational environment free from all forms of sexual harassment of any employee, employment applicant, or student.
+As indicated in Eastern West Virginia Community & Technical College Board of Governors' policy and available at: https://easternwv.edu/wp-content/uploads/AR-5.17.pdf, this directive was developed to maintain a sexual harassment free work and educational environment for employees, employment applicants, and students.
 Sexual harassment in any manner or form is expressly prohibited.
-Immediate and appropriate corrective action shall be taken when sexual harassment is reported or becomes known.
+Immediate and appropriate corrective action is implemented once sexual harassment is reported or identified.

-Drug-Free Work Place and Drug-Free Schools and Communities Act The Drug-Free Work Place Act of 1988 and the Drug-Free Schools and Communities Act of 1989 set drug-free workplace standards to be followed by government contractors and recipients of federal funds.
-Eastern has implemented a policy against Drugs in the Workplace.
-Additionally, alcoholic beverages are prohibited in the building or on the grounds of the College.
-Alcoholic beverages are not permitted by the College at any on-campus or off-campus College sponsored activities.
-Any employee or student violating these policies shall be subject to disciplinary action.
+Drug-Free Work Place and Drug-Free Schools and Communities Act

+The Drug-Free Work Place Act of 1988 and Drug-Free Schools and Communities Act of 1989 determines drug-free workplace standards for government contractors and recipients of federal funds.
+Eastern has implemented an internal policy against Drugs in the Workplace as a directive for compliance.

+Eastern prohibits alcoholic beverages in the building and on the College's campus; alcoholic beverages are not permitted during on-campus or off-campus College sponsored activities.
+Employee and student violators are subject to disciplinary action.